Skip to main content

 Command line

-Using the command line is not recommended for the Multiview as it doesn't allow you to make live changes.
-However you can do it should you wish.
+Using the command line is not recommended for the Multiview as it doesn't allow you to make live changes, it does allow you to create one on the fly.

 Example: Setting up a Multiview through commandline